camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/resource-planning.md

 > To avoid exceeding your disk space, here are a few pitfalls to avoid:
 >
 > - Do not create a high number of snapshots with a long period between them.
-> - Do not configure an exporter which does not not advance its record position (such as the Debug Exporter).
+> - Do not configure an exporter which does not advance its record position (such as the Debug Exporter).

 If you do configure an exporter, ensure you monitor its availability and health, as well as the availability and health the exporter depends on.
 This is the Achilles' heel of the cluster.
 If data cannot be exported, it cannot be removed from the cluster and will accumulate on disk.
-See _Effect of exporters and external system failure_ further on in this document for an explanation and possible buffering strategies.
+See _effect of exporters and external system failure_ further on in this document for an explanation and possible buffering strategies.

 ### Event log